bobmahalo/DTCC/Warrant Dividend Distribution GME.md

 notes to your [[Broker]] or other parties.
 Contact your broker or, to the extent your shares are

-held in a registered account with GameStop’s [[transfer agent]], contact Client Services at
+held in a registered account with GameStop’s [[Transfer Agent]], contact Client Services at

 Computershare Trust Company, N.A., for details.